Welcome to IU Bloomington! We’re pleased to help you get started toward a great first term—just follow these steps and let us know how we can help!

 If you did not set up your IU computing account to check your admission status, follow all the steps listed here.
 If you have already been admitted and just need to set up your email account, follow steps 1, 2, and 4.

 - Go to Create My First IU Account in One.IU and click “Start.”

 - Enter the passphrase you want to use in both fields.
-For information on selecting a valid and secure passphrase, see About your IU passphrase.
+For information on selecting a valid and secure passphrase, see Your IU passphrase.

 - Enroll in the Passphrase Self-Service.
 If you forget your passphrase, this tool will enable you to reset it yourself without having to contact the UITS Support Center for assistance.

-- Select Exit.
-It may take up to two hours before you can log in to some services.
+- Select “Exit.”
+It may take up to 24 hours before you can log in to some services.

-All new students are required to attend orientation, which is where you will register for classes.
-All admitted students will receive an invitation to New Student Orientation.
+All new students are required to attend orientation, which is where you will learn what is expected of you as an IU student and register for your first semester classes.

 The application fee

 The housing application fee is $200.
 This fee is nonrefundable.

 Please read all contract terms and conditions carefully, especially in relation to cancellation.Apply for housing at IU Housing